INSIGHT

 With many large regions transforming from “legacy” economies to economies of the future, it is necessary to build strategies that encompass new business models, new expectations and new metrics.
-The Michigan economy is a complex mix of powerful global brands (Ford, GM, Kellogs, Herman Miller, Steelcase, Dow) as well as important universities (University of Michigan, Michigan State and Wayne State) and thousands of smaller thriving businesses.
-The Detroit region has begun to transform from urban despair to a region with a new focus on growth, innovation and extraordinary opportunity, while Flint struggles with infrastructure deterioration.
+The Michigan economy is a complex mix of powerful global brands (Ford, GM, Stellantis, Kellogs, Herman Miller, Steelcase, Dow) as well as important universities (University of Michigan, Michigan State and Wayne State) and thousands of smaller thriving businesses.
+The Detroit region has begun to transform from deep urban challenges to a region with a new focus on growth, innovation and extraordinary opportunity, while Flint struggles with infrastructure deterioration.

 The findings and recommendations of our work were positioned as a framework for the development of state and regional economic development priorities, strategies and investments to strengthen and grow jobs and businesses across Michigan’s creative and design industries for competitive advantage.